Skip to main content

 Entrance

 Currently oversubscribed and ‘gently’ selective.
 Candidates at 3 and 4 assessed informally in small groups (‘a fun day,’ say parents) to check suitability and potential.
 Boys entering higher up the school, some from state primaries and some new to area, spend a day at the school with a ‘buddy’ and are tested in numeracy and literacy, with competition often stiff for these occasional places.
 School retains two form entry format (maximum class sizes 21) to the end of year 6, with years 7 and 8 splitting into three smaller classes of 12, including an accelerated group.
 Year 7 quite a popular joining point (‘the transition for my son couldn’t have been smoother – they really take these boys under their wing,’ said one parent).
-In March 2024, the school announced that it is going co-ed, with girls able to join nursery, reception and years 1 and 2 from September 2025.
-This means the school will be fully co-ed by 2031.
+From September 2025, girls will be able to join nursery, reception and years 1 and 2; the school will be fully co-ed by 2031.

 Exit

-Around 20 per cent leave at 11+ (‘we are happy to prepare for 11+ and don’t get uptight about it,’ says head).
-These pupils head off to Dame Alice Owen's, Hockerill Anglo European College, Merchant Taylors’, Queen Elizabeth's, Richard Hale, St Albans School, St Columba's and Haberdashers' Aske's Boys'.
-At 13+ to St Albans (very popular), Aldenham, Brighton College, harrow, Merchant Taylors’, Mount House, St Edmund’s, St Margaret’s and Westminster.
+Around 25 per cent leave at 11+ (‘we are happy to prepare for 11+ and don’t get uptight about it,’ says head).
+These pupils head off to Dame Alice Owen’s, Ark Pioneer Academy, Queen Elizabeth's, St Albans Schoo and Haberdashers’ Aske’s Boys’.
+At 13+ to St Albans (very popular), Aldenham, Haileybury, Harrow, Merchant Taylors’, Mount House, St Edmund’s and St Margaret’s.
 ‘Historically, guidance around senior school choice hasn’t been great, but it’s vastly improved,’ one parent told us.
-In 2023, one scholarship at 11+ and eight scholarships at 13+.
+In 2024, five scholarships.

 Our view